Trent-Menard/NetworkingProject/README.md

 ## Known Issues

-* Server's incoming Outputstream must be read by Client's Inputstream before it can send its response.<br/>As a result, the Server may have already closed the Socket (ended the game) before the Client sends its response (slight desyncronization)<br/>I've attempted to handle this by checking for this in the Client's code..
+* Server's incoming Outputstream must be read by Client's Inputstream before it can send its response.<br/>As a result, the Server may have already closed the Socket (ended the game) before the Client sends its response (slight desyncronization)<br/>I've attempted to handle this by checking for this in the Client's code.
+* Server cannot distinguish Client disconnection type so still prints they ran out of time.
+* I didn't realize this until after making the ServerStressTest.bat but Server Client handle (ForkJoinPool) threads are limited to pc's processing power.
+Java Docs say default pool can be replaced but I'm unsure how to go about doing this.

 See the [open issues](https://github.com/Trent-Menard/NetworkingProject/issues) for a list of proposed features (and known issues).